 Who is eligible to host?

 All types of families are encouraged to host with FLAG.
 There is no “typical” host family - they come in all shapes and sizes.
 Even single parents are welcome.
 Each family is unique and provides the student with a genuine immersion experience.

 In a recent survey conducted by CSIET (Council on Standards for International and Educational Travel), host families across the U.S. indicated that their decision to host is largely based on the benefits the experience brings to themselves, their community, the students, and the world community.
 Hosting is an opportunity to introduce the world to family members who may not have had the opportunity to travel abroad but are keenly interested in learning more about the world around them.
 Hosting not only provides an unforgettable experience to the international students, but also brings families closer together by actively sharing their own unique family customs and traditions.
 Siblings take an active part in showing the student “the American way of life”.
 Many host families have commented throughout the years that hosting was something that changed their own children’s lives forever.

 A personally interviewed international high school student becomes a part of an American host family for one academic year (+-10 months) or semester (+- 5 months) while attending a local high school as a full time student.
 The student comes with their own spending money, round trip airplane ticket, and full medical insurance.

 Do the students speak English?

 Yes, all FLAG students have a demonstrated a specific level of proficiency in English.
 Each FLAG student comes to the U.S. with a desire to immerse themselves in the language and to improve their level of proficiency.

 Who are the FLAG exchange students?

-FLAG students come from more than 51 countries and and are seen as role models and leaders in their home communities by demonstrating maturity and motivation to study abroad.
-In addition, many of these students are scholarship recipients and had to compete against thousands of students to receive this life changing experience!
+FLAG students come from more than 51 countries and are seen as role models and leaders in their home communities by demonstrating maturity and motivation to study abroad.
+In addition, many of these students are scholarship recipients and had to compete against thousands of students to earn this life-changing experience!

 Does FLAG have rules for students?